TrumanGIT/True-North/README.md

  You can bath by using a power.

- you can also power attack a chest to open it.
+ you can also power attack a chest to open it. (how many times it takes to open a chest, depends on your weapon type and a bit of luck)

 [True North]